LiF-x/lifxmod.com/FAQ/index.md

 ## How can I remove an invisible cart from my server?

+**Locating the cart in your Database**

-1) stand on the cart in game
+1. Stand on the cart in game

-2) use Below command in server console to gain the geo id of the cart whilst looking down at it
+2. Use Below command in server console to gain the geo id of the cart whilst looking down at it

    $TerrainSelection::debug_drawCellInfo = 1;

-3) Goto table Objects_Patch in database
+3. Goto table Objects_Patch in database

-4) use the geo id in game to find the cart.
+4. Use the geo id in game to find the cart.

-you can cheat using a query changing the "GeoDataID" to your needs
+   You can cheat using a query changing the "GeoDataID" to your needs

-SELECT * FROM lif_10.objects_patch WHERE GeoDataID = 117521895
+5. SELECT * FROM lif_10.objects_patch WHERE GeoDataID = 117521895

  ORDER BY ObjectTypeID ASC LIMIT 1000;